Aahil-Hussain/5G-Sales-Insights/README.md

 # 5G-Sales-Insights

-This project was quite old and was a part of Code Basics Resume Challegne 3.
+This project was quite old and was a part of Code Basics Resume Challenge 3.

 # Objective: